MassimoMario/Bologna_urban_network_analysis/README.md

-# Bologna Complex Network Analysis
+# Bologna Urban Network Analysis
 Implementation of a Bologna urban street network analysis using complex network algorithms, with the comparison of traffic and accident data from _Comune di Bologna_ with a simulation.

 All the computation are presented as a jupyter notebook written in python.

 # Requirements
-* Standard python libraries (numpy, matplotlib, tqdm)
+* Standard python libraries (numpy, pandas, matplotlib, tqdm)
 * Networkx
 * [OSMnx](https://geoffboeing.com/publications/osmnx-complex-street-networks/)